-“Collaborations with SME’s, such as Pelago, are very important to the chemical biology facility at SciLifeLab and will strengthen our capabilities as national infrastructure for chemical biology research.
+“Collaborations with SME’s, such as Pelago, are very important to the chemical biology unit at SciLifeLab and will strengthen our capabilities as national infrastructure for chemical biology research.
 Importantly, CETSA is one of our cutting-edge competences, and CBCS aims to be in the forefront in the development of new applications of this powerful technology.
 Ultimately, this will be of great benefit for academic users of the infrastructure” said Dr. Anna-Lena Gustavsson, Director at CBCS at Karolinska Institutet/SciLifeLab.

 “We are very happy with this collaboration which is well in line with SciLifeLab’s increased focus to deliver excellent science, not just to the academic and health care community, but also to industry.
 We encourage more opportunities that harness the combined strength of Sweden’s Life Science sector, contributing to Sweden’s global competitiveness“ added Dr. Lars Hammarström, Strategic Relations Officer at SciLifeLab.